ethanent/BlockMatrix/README.md

 ## Build

 First, clone the repository of course.
+Then enter the clone directory.

 Then: